xclusivesmash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. **12-newest_files** displays the 10 newest files in the current directory.<br>
 14. **13-unique** takes a list of words as input and prints only words that appear once.<br>
 15. **14-findthatword** display lines containing the pattern "root" in /etc/passwd.<br>
+16. **15-countthatword** display the number of lines that contain the pattern "bin" in /etc/passwd.<br>